the man who has practiced 10,000 kicks once, but the man who has practiced one

 found by clicking HERE.)

-to downsize his Karate School and put more focus into the Worldwide operations
+make a decision to downsize his Karate School and put more focus into the

-decision and after several physical changes to the facility, the club reopened
+school.
+With this decision and after several physical changes to the facility,

 Private Club.
 In doing so, Mr. Fossum become very selective as